aproposorg/approx/README.md

 ## Exact designs

 All exact designs are based on descriptions in [Ercegovac and Lang](https://www.sciencedirect.com/book/9781558607989/digital-arithmetic)'s book on digital arithmetic.
-All designs are purely combinational.

 | Type                                    | Name           | Code location                                                                     |
 |-----------------------------------------|----------------|-----------------------------------------------------------------------------------|